-In re:
+In re: )

-ENUMERAL BIOMEDICAL HOLDINGS, INC., et. al.
+ENUMERAL BIOMEDICAL ) CHAPTER 11

-Debtors.1
+HOLDINGS, INC., et. al. ) CASE NO. 18-10280-FJI

-CHAPTER 11 CASE NO. 18-10280-FJB
+Debtors. ) ) )

-DISCLOSURE STATEMENT FOR DEBTORS' CHAPTER 11 PLAN DATED FEBRUARY 15, 2018
+DISCLOSURE STATEMENT FOR DEBTORS' FIRST AMENDED CHAPTER 11 PLAN DATED MARCH 14, 2018

 This Disclosure Statement has been submitted for approval to the United States Bankruptcy Court for the District of Massachusetts, but has not been approved.
 Unless and until approved by the Court, at which time this legend will be removed, this Disclosure Statement may not be used to solicit acceptances of the Plan, or used or relied upon for any other purpose.
-Brackets denote material that will be updated so that the final form of the Disclosure Statement reflects latest available information at the time of its approval.
+Blanks and (where the context indicates) brackets denote material that will be updated so that the final form of the Disclosure Statement reflects latest available information at the time of its approval.